 - Keel (K): The keel is the lowermost point of the ship at any point of its length.
 The baseline of a ship is the longitudinal line that runs along the keel.

-Before we move on, another important technique used in calculation of ship hydrostatics and stability parameters, is that of stations.
+Before we move on, another important technique used in the calculation of ship hydrostatics and stability parameters is that of stations.
 A ship’s hull is longitudinally divided into stations, which are nothing but specified positions along the length of the ship with reference to the aft perpendicular which is numbered as zero station.

-The distance between each station remains constant in the vicinity of the midship where a significant parallel mid body shape prevails.
+The distance between each station remains constant in the vicinity of the midship where a significant parallel mid-body shape prevails.
 But as we move towards the aft or forward, the shape of the hull attains a complex geometry, and hence for better results of analyses, the distance between the stations are reduced.

 1. Center of Gravity (CG):

-The longitudinal position of the CG with respect to any reference point on the ship is called the longitudinal center of gravity (LCG).
+The longitudinal position of the CG with respect to any reference point on the ship is called the longitudinal centre of gravity (LCG).
 Usually, the reference point for locating the LCG is either of the forward or aft perpendiculars.